Max-infinitely divisible models and inference for spatial extremes: Statistical inference

-As pairwise likelihoods are constructed from valid likelihood terms, they inherit appealing asymptotic properties.
-Under mild regularity conditions, the maximum pairwise likelihood estimator $\hat\psi$ is strongly consistent and asymptotically normal with the well-known Godambe covariance matrix.
-For model comparisons, the scaled composite likelihood information criterion (${\rm CLIC}^\star$) may be used.
-More details are provided in the Supplementary Material.
+As pairwise likelihoods are constructed from valid likelihood terms, they inherit appealing properties from the ordinary maximum likelihood estimator \citep{Varin.etal:2011}.
+Under mild regularity conditions, the maximum pairwise likelihood estimator $\hat{\bm\psi}$ is strongly consistent and asymptotically normal with the well-known Godambe covariance matrix (also known as the ``sandwich matrix'').
+For model comparisons, the scaled composite likelihood information criterion (${\rm CLIC}^\star$) may be used \citep{Padoan.etal.2010,Davison.Gholamrezaee.2012}.

+Denote by $\hat{\bm \psi}$ the maximum pairwise likelihood estimator and by $\bm\psi_0\in\Psi\subset\mathbb{R}^p$ the true parameter value, assumed to be an interior point of the parameter space $\Psi$.
+Under mild regularity conditions \citep{Padoan.etal.2010}, and provided that $\bm\psi$ is identifiable from the bivariate densities, we have that